Pure Message Passing Can Estimate Common Neighbor for Link Prediction: Method

 \our estimates the cardinality of the distinct node sets with different distances relative to target node pairs in~\Eqref{eq:de}.
 However, this operation requires a preprocessing step to construct the shortest-path neighborhoods $\mathcal{N}_v^s$ for $s \leq r$, which can cause computational overhead on large-scale graph benchmarks.
 To overcome this issue, we simplify the structural feature estimations as:

 where $\tilde{\vh}_v^{(l+1)} = \sum_{u \in \mathcal{N}_v}\tilde{\vh}_u^{(l)}$ follows the message-passing defined in~\Eqref{eq:mp}.
-Such an estimation only requires the one-hop neighborhood $\mathcal{N}_v$, which is provided in a format of adjacency matrices/lists by most graph datasets.
+Similar to common GNNs, such a message-passing only requires the one-hop neighborhood $\mathcal{N}_v$, which is provided in a format of adjacency matrices/lists by most graph datasets.
 Therefore, we can substitute the structural features of \our with the estimation in~\Eqref{eq:wk_est}.
 We denote such a model with walk-level features as \ourtwo.